bitcraze/crazyflie-clients-python/docs/userguides/userguide_client/index.md

 Follow the instructions to detect the axis or button that you would like to map to the functionality.
-If you would like to map the functionality to two axis (like right/left sholder-button) then select *Combined axis detection* and follow the instructions.
+If you would like to map the functionality to two axis (like right/left shoulder-button) then select *Combined axis detection* and follow the instructions.

 Go though all the functionality you would like to map by pressing the